-- 2.1.
-Exporting OSPF routes into BGP - 1.
-The administrator must be able to selectively export routes into BGP via an appropriate filter mechanism.
+2.1.
+Exporting OSPF routes into BGP

+1. The administrator MUST be able to selectively export OSPF routes into BGP via an appropriate filter mechanism.

-This filter mechanism must support such control with the granularity of a single network.
+This filter mechanism MUST support such control with the granularity of a single network.

-Additionally, the administrator must be able to filter based on the OSPF tag and the various sub-fields of the OSPF tag.
+Additionally, the administrator MUST be able to filter based on the OSPF tag and the various sub-fields of the OSPF tag.
 The settings of the tag and the sub-fields are defined in section 4 in more detail.

-o By default, no routes must be exported from OSPF into BGP.
-A single mechanism must permit all OSPF inter-area and intra-area routes to be exported into BGP.
+o The default MUST be to export no routes from OSPF into BGP.
+A single configuration parameter MUST permit all OSPF inter-area and intra-area routes to be exported into BGP.

-OSPF external routes of type 1 and type 2 must never be exported into BGP unless they are explicitly configured.
+OSPF external routes of type 1 and type 2 MUST never be exported into BGP unless they are explicitly configured.

-- When configured to export a network, the ASBR must advertise a network route for a subnetted network, as long as at least one subnet in the subnetted network is reachable via OSPF. - 3.
-The network administrator must be able to statically configure the BGP attribute INTER-AS METRIC to be used for any network route. - o By default, the INTER_AS METRIC must default to 1.
+- 2. When configured to export a network, the ASBR MUST advertise a network route for a subnetted network, as long as at least one subnet in the subnetted network is reachable via OSPF. - 3.
+The network administrator MUST be able to statically configure the BGP attribute INTER-AS METRIC to be used for any network route. - o By default, the INTER\AS METRIC MUST not be set.
+This is because the INTER\AS METRIC is an optional attribute in BGP.

 Explanatory text: The OSPF cost and the BGP INTER-AS METRIC are of different widths.
 The OSPF cost is a two level metric.
-The BGP INTER-AS METRIC is only an optional non-transitive attribute.
+The BGP INTER-AS METRIC is only an optional nontransitive attribute.
 Hence, a more complex BGP INTER-AS METRIC-OSPF cost mapping scheme is not necessary.

-- 4. When an ASBR is advertising an OSPF route to network Y to external BGP neighbours and learns that the route has become unreachable, the ASBR must immediately propagate this information to the external BGP neighbours. - 5.
-An implementation of BGP and OSPF on an ASBR must have a mechanism to set up a minimum amount of time that must elapse between the learning of a new route via OSPF and subsequent advertisement of the route via BGP to the external neighbours.

-The default value for this setting must be 0, indicating that the route is to be advertised to the neighbour BGP peers instantly.
+- 4. When an ASBR is advertising an OSPF route to network Y to external BGP neighbours and learns that the route has become unreachable, the ASBR MUST immediately propagate this information to the external BGP neighbours. - 5.
+An implementation of BGP and OSPF on an ASBR MUST have a mechanism to set up a minimum amount of time that must elapse between the learning of a new route via OSPF and subsequent advertisement of the route via BGP to the external neighbours. - o The default value for this setting MUST be 0, indicating that the route is to be advertised to the neighbour BGP peers instantly.